jatin69/jatin69.github.io/_pages/hompage.md

     </header>
     <div style="margin: 2em 0em 2em 0em; text-align: left;">
         <p>
             Hello World!
-            I'm currently a final semester MCA student at Department of Computer Science, University of Delhi.
+I'm currently an SDE Intern at Amazon India.
+I'm also a final semester MCA student at Department of Computer Science, University of Delhi.
-            I'm also an upcoming SDE Intern and FTE at Amazon India.
         </p>
         <p>
             I'm passionate about web and software development.
 If you're interested in knowing about my technical experience, checkout my <a href="/projects">Projects</a>.